bra1nDump/ai-task-vscode/docs/use-cases.md

 # Semantic search for functions
 A simple extension to do semantic search within your workspace.
 Can be used as both context provider, context selector within @bread comments and as a search provider for the search view.
 For example I remember I'm mapping my file context too file context with lines but I don't remember exactly what the function is called.

+# Simply reorganize the code lay out within a single file
+## Block by
+- scripting
+- Short cut is to add a special command, but I don't think it's a good idea
+- batching operator

+## Alternatives
+You can simply regenerate the entire file in any of the LLM applications